Woman held in Poland for adding LGBT symbol to revered icon

 In predominantly Catholic Poland, individuals can face up to two years in prison for hurting religious feelings.

-Amnesty International has identified the woman detained by police Monday as their activist, Elzbieta Podlesna, and called the charges “spurious.”
+Amnesty International has expressed concern that the human rights activist was detained shortly after a trip to Belgium and The Netherlands with the organization, and called the charges “spurious.”

-Note: This story was earlier corrected to say Podlesna is not Amnesty International activist, but a human rights activist.
+Speaking on private TVN24 Tuesday, Podlesna denied her action was an attack on religion or on faith.